Permits are required for climbing Otter Cliffs, if:

-The group size limit of 12 applies to ALL climbing groups using ANY park climbing areas at any time of the year.
+Groups must be 12 people or fewer, including any guides and instructors.
+The group size limit applies to all climbing groups using any park climbing areas at any time of the year.
 The purpose of this size limit is to reduce the effects of large groups on park resources and the climbing experience.
-We request your cooperation.

 Permits must be reserved before you arrive at Acadia.

 To protect your safety and Otter Cliffs, please take the time to review the Overview and Need to Know tabs in detail.

 After completing your reservation purchase, you will recieve an email with a permit.
 Please print this permit and be prepared to present it to a park ranger.